Rvlndd/Rvlndd/README.md

 <p>Hobby: be simp for tiktok girls</p>

-im a solo (mostly) developer with high ambitions
+im a solo (mostly) developer, but sometimes not